intergalacticspacehighway/react-native-z-view/README.md

 - `left` - To adjust left value.
 Similar to `left` in position fixed.
 Accepts percentage and point values.
 - `bottom` - To adjust bottom value.
 Similar to `bottom` in position fixed.
 Accepts percentage and point values.
 - `right` - To adjust right value.
 Similar to `right` in position fixed.
 Accepts percentage and point values.
-- `touchable` - Make the entire ZView non-touchable.
-Allows passing touch events to the behind view of ZView itself.
+- `touchable` (default: `true`) - Setting it to false makes the entire ZView non-touchable which allows passing touch events to the behind view of ZView itself.

 ## Examples